 For SEGGER Microcontroller GmbH, the performance indicator "climate intensity per employee" is considered in this initial survey.
-In 2020, 53 employees worked for SEGGER Microcontroller GmbH, resulting in a performance indicator for 2020 of 1.64 t CO_2e /employee.
+In 2021, 60 employees worked for SEGGER Microcontroller GmbH, resulting in a performance indicator for 2021 of 1.42 t CO_2e /employee.
+This was lower than in 2020, where the performance indicator was 1.64 t CO_2e /employee